Maasai Mara, Kenya

 Meet for drinks before dinner around the fire and swap stories

 Delicious meals served round a family table

-Call us on 858 345 1761 to start planning your vacation to Naboisho Camp or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your holiday to Naboisho Camp or take a look at our itineraries to Kenya

 Naboisho is a permanent camp, but leaving the smallest footprint possible.
-However, there is no compromise on comfort!
+However, there is no compromise on comfort.
 The eight comfortable tents have a traditional bush style with a fresh modern feel.
 There are en-suite bathrooms to the tents with flush loos, running water and bucket showers.
-The food receives great praise!

-Naboisho camp prides themselves on a high level of service with a warm and friendly atmosphere.
-The Camp is run by a management that gives priority to conservation and environment and you can see this throughout the entire setup.
+Naboisho camp prides themselves on a high level of service with a warm and friendly atmosphere and great food.
+The Camp is run by a management that gives priority to conservation and environment and you can see this throughout the entire set up.
 The conservancy was the first in Kenya to provide direct income to individual Maasai landowners, each getting a monthly income dependent on how much land they contributed.
 You can stay here safe in the knowledge that you are helping to aid both the community and the wildlife conservation project.